mborho/terraform-provider-ipfs/README.md

 ========================
 This provider supports Terraform 0.12.x and later.
 It expects a running IPFS node on the local machine.

+[IPFS pinning service API ](https://ipfs.github.io/pinning-services-api-spec/) is implemented, though no vendor support at the moment.

 ## Requirements